Cascaded variational quantum eigensolver algorithm

 Using these sets, we split the families $n$ with the map

 into pairs of subfamilies $\dot{n}$ and $\vec{n}$ of $n$, for all $n\in\mathcal N$, where by definition the occupation numbers are matched so that

-As shown in detail in the SM, this separation allows us to expand each interaction Hamiltonian using a complete set of $2^{\dot{Q}_l}$ hermitian operators, all of which we diagonalize analytically using a set of unitary operators $\{\hat R_{lm}:m\in\mathcal M_l\}$.
-These unitary operators are represented on the QPU space $\mathtt H^{\otimes Q}$ by
+As Appendix~\ref{B} shows, this separation allows us to expand each term in the Hamiltonian in Eq.\,(\ref{e.9}) using a complete set of $2^{\dot{Q}_l}$ hermitian operators, all of which we diagonalize analytically using a set of unitary operators $\{\hat R_{lm}\}$ indexed by $\mathcal M_l=\{x,y\}^{\dot{Q}_l}$.
+After this diagonalization, we find that the expectation values in Eq.\,(\ref{e.5}) can be expressed as